 Sometimes I think that we have forgotten how joyful eating is.
 With all the food rules imposed on us, we have lost the ability to feel the pure pleasure and joy of cooking and eating.
 Recipes that bring back memories of loved ones can help you bring back that pleasure.
-The memories that come back to me when I make my grandfather’s Homemade German pickles -Senfgurken are truly special.
+The memories that come back to me when I make my grandfather's Homemade German pickles -Senfgurken is truly special.

-My first memories of helping in the kitchen are of baking brownies or cookies with my mom.
-I don’t consider myself a baker now.
+My first memories of helping in the kitchen are baking brownies or cookies with my mom.
+I don't consider myself a baker now.
 Many of our family recipes do not revolve around baking, so I did struggle with figuring out what to share this month.
-After eating some of my recent batch of pickles I realized that my grandfather’s Senfgurken (or German Pickle) recipe was perfect.
+After eating some of my recent batch of pickles I realized that my grandfather's Senfgurken (or German Pickle) recipe was perfect.

 Senfgurken is a German pickle that uses mustard, dill, and possibly other spices.
 These particular pickles are peeled before they are placed in the pickling brine.
 These pickles are basically refrigerator dill pickles.
 There are also commonly called mustard pickles.